nafizjiwa/REACT-QUICK-REFERENCE/README.md

 ##### If useEffect() `returns` a function, then the Hook always treats that as the cleanup function

     useEffect(() => {
-          First Argumet or the EFFECT
+          First Argument or the (EFFECT)
       return () => {
-            Return statement or CLEAN UP is optional };
+            Return statement or (CLEAN UP) is optional };
     }, [ Second Argument or DEPENDENCY - optional ]);

-Second Argument is an array which determines when it runs
+Second Argument is an array which determines when the effect runs

 ### Control When Hooks are Called
-The dependency array is used to schedule or configure when our effect is called in the following ways:
+Dependency array is used to schedule or configure when our effect is called in the following ways: useEffect(()=>{callback}, [array]);

         Dependency Array	        Effect called after first render & … undefined	                every re-render